syncfusion-content/document-processing-docs/Document-Processing/Word/Conversions/Word-To-PDF/NET/word-to-pdf-linux-docker.md

 {% tabs %}
 {% highlight Dockerfile %}

-# Use the official .NET 8.0 SDK image from Microsoft for building the application
 FROM mcr.microsoft.com/dotnet/sdk:8.0 AS build
 RUN apt-get update -y && apt-get install libfontconfig -y WORKDIR /src

-# Copy the project file and restore dependencies
 COPY ["WordToPDFDockerSample.csproj", "."]
 RUN dotnet restore "WordToPDFDockerSample.csproj"

-# Copy the rest of the application code and build the application
 COPY . .
 RUN dotnet build "WordToPDFDockerSample.csproj" -c Release -o /app/build

-# Publish the application
 FROM build AS publish
 RUN dotnet publish "WordToPDFDockerSample.csproj" -c Release -o /app/publish /p:UseAppHost=false

-# Use CentOS 8 as the base image for the final runtime
 FROM centos:8

-# Install .NET 8.0 runtime
 RUN dnf install -y https://packages.microsoft.com/config/centos/8/prod.repo \
     && dnf install -y dotnet-runtime-8.0 \
     && dnf clean all

-# Install fontconfig for fonts
 RUN dnf install -y fontconfig

-# Set the working directory
 WORKDIR /app

-# Copy the published application from the previous stage
 COPY --from=publish /app/publish .

-# Set the entry point for the container
 ENTRYPOINT ["dotnet", "WordToPDFDockerSample.dll"]

 {% endhighlight %}